 What Are Elders, Deacons and Trustees?

-Deacons are those that the congregation elects to lead the church in service and love.
-The word "deacon" means servant so deacons are mature followers of Jesus who assist the elders by encouraging and stimulating the connection and care between people in the church and the extension of that to the community.
-They chiefly do this through Third’s Parishes and Parish Groups.
-They also lead the church in cultivating hospitality (greeting, ushering, and fellowship gatherings), and development ministry (financial assistance and mentoring, Jobs For Life classes, and practical assistance).
+Deacons are elected by the congregation to lead the church in service and love.
+The Deacons are mature followers of Jesus who assist the elders by encouraging and stimulating the connection and care between people in the church and the extension of that to the community.
+They chiefly do this through Third’s Parish Areas and Parish Groups.
+They also lead the church in cultivating hospitality (greeting, ushering, and fellowship gatherings), and development ministry (financial assistance and mentoring, Jobs for Life classes, and practical assistance).

-Trustees are those the congregation elects to help manage and care for the facility and grounds and the organizational life of the congregation.
+Trustees are elected by congregation to help manage and care for the facility and grounds and the organizational life of the congregation.
 They are employing wisdom to ensure that the care for and best use of the resources that God has given to the church.
 They are concerned with maintenance, improvements, matters of security and safety, good financial management, and policies that help use the church resources well.